dwyl/flutter-image-upload-demo/README.md

 This function now receives an instance of the newly-created `PlatformService` class.

-We've added an `if` statement checking the platform.
+We've added an `if` statement which checks the current platform.
-If it's the case, instead of creating a `File` object like we do on mobile platforms, we simply fetch the `bytes` array directly from the `FilePickerResult` object yielded by the `imageFilePicker`.
+If it's the case that's a web-based one, instead of creating a `File` object like we do on mobile platforms, we simply fetch the `bytes` array directly from the `FilePickerResult` object yielded by the `imageFilePicker`.